byjg/k8s-ci/README.md

-# CI/CD Image to deploy to Kubernetes
+# Alpine image with K8s and cloud tools to be used in CI/CD

 This image contains everything you need to deploy to cloud.